puppykitten/ctf/babyheap/README.md

 3 free the overlapped chunks onto the fastbin, so that we can leak out the fastbin fd pointers to get a heap address leak and a libc address leak

-4 overwrite the bk pointer of the remainder chunk sitting in the unsorted bin with the address of `_IO_list_all`
+4 overwrite the bk pointer of the remainder chunk sitting in the unsorted bin with the address of `_IO_list_all`.
+The attack we will execute from here is basically Angelboy's technique described [here](http://4ngelboy.blogspot.hu/2016/10/hitcon-ctf-qual-2016-house-of-orange.html).

 5 trigger an allocation to a size that is smaller than the overwritten